jordles/notes/CS/Workflow.md

     ![alt text](../media/UML-component-ex2.png)
     </details>

 - __Deployment Diagrams__ shows how software is deployed on hardware components, such as servers, databases, and storage devices.
+Physical deployment of software onto hardware nodes.
 Describes servers, network, runtime environments, and other hardware components.
 These diagrams are most useful for systems engineers, and they usually show performance, scalability, maintainability, and portability.
 When hardware components are displayed in relation to each other, it’s easier to keep track of your entire hardware mesh and make sure that all elements are accounted for in a deployment.
   - [More here](https://www.lucidchart.com/pages/uml-deployment-diagram?usecase=uml)
   - [More here](https://www.conceptdraw.com/examples/diagram-of-business-environment-that-shows-all-the-elements)
   - <details>